iKenndac/create-ram-disk/README.markdown

   * `-size` The size of the RAM disk.
 Value must be a nonzero integer followed by `MB` or `GB`, such as `500MB` or `2GB`.

+  * `-wait` A positive number of seconds to wait for `/Volumes` to become available.
+Can be helpful if executing at startup.